 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Estimates are revised as additional information becomes available.
 Estimates and assumptions are used for, but not limited to, post-retirement obligations and assets, revenue recognition, income taxes, valuation of intangible assets, goodwill and indefinite-lived intangible impairment testing and contingent liabilities.
 Actual results could differ from these estimates.
-The global outbreak of the novel coronavirus ("COVID-19") disease in March 2020, declared a pandemic by the World Health Organization, has created significant global volatility, uncertainty and economic disruption.
+The global outbreak of COVID-19 in March 2020, declared a pandemic by the World Health Organization, has created significant global volatility, uncertainty and economic disruption.
 The COVID-19 pandemic also has caused increased uncertainty in estimates and assumptions affecting the consolidated financial statements.
+Actual results could differ from these estimates.
 Actual results could differ from these estimates.